Bsquo/pcopter_wii/README.md

 Contributions and pull requests are welcome!

 <font size="3">**Make sure the project compiles to a matching executable (i.e the building process ends with an `OK`) before submitting!**</font>

+We recommend joining [our Discord server](https://discord.gg/AsBpasctyc) for discussing the game, as well as for getting help if needed.

+For more information about GameCube and Wii decompilation projects, check out the [GC/Wii Decompilation Discord](https://discord.gg/hKx3FJJgrV).